SaraLabiad/Sdet-test/README.md

 - Sample Postman collection and K6 script stub
 - Unit test examples

+  ## Architecture Overview
+This service ingests FX deals in batches, validates and deduplicates them, then persists results to a PostgreSQL database.
+Partial successes are supported; failed rows are reported but do not block successful imports.
+[Client] → [REST Controller] → [Service Layer] → [Validation/Deduplication] → [Repository/JPA] → [Postgres DB]

 ## How to run (local)

 1. Start Postgres: